 B. Pretend to be dead.

-C. Show the people you meet your dance moves.
+C. Show the people you meet with your dance moves.

 Comments (1)